apache/dubbo-website/content/en/overview/notices/admin.md

 admin.check.signSecret=86295dd0c4ef69a1036b0b0c15158d77
 ```

-For users deploying via Helm, you can specify the following configuration:
+For users deploying via Helm, you can specify the following configurations:

 ```yaml
 properties: